dhildeb/codeworks-fs-student-guide/src/resources/wk8-9/01-BuildingAPortfolio.md

 ## 2\.
 Build Something for a Local Business

 This may look similar to what was said above but the meaning behind this project is different.
-It allows you to demonstrate your ability to work in a more competitive environmen --- where you're actually seeking real clients and working with them to find a solution to their problems.
+It allows you to demonstrate your ability to work in a more competitive environment --- where you're actually seeking real clients and working with them to find a solution to their problems.
 This will show you can work in an unfamiliar environment to deliver projects.
 It also demonstrates some soft skills, like proposing a product to business.

 My suggestion is to use networking to find businesses that need help.
 You may know somebody who knows somebody else in need of a website.
 Maybe your local ice cream shop needs a new platform for getting clients.
 Use your imagination and summon up a lot of courage for this.